hololeo/Ellama/README.md

 </table>

-If this work has been helpful to you, you can help out for free by clicking ⭐ to star the repository.
+<h2>If this work has been helpful to you, you can help out for free by clicking ⭐ to star the repository.</h2>

 Thanks, Hololeo!